-- 1. Selects the Option 3 site configuration as outlined in this report, based on the information provided and the preferences of the Men's Shed group; - 2.
-Receives the draft iteration of the Bassendean Men's Shed Business Plan provided and attached to the Ordinary Council Agenda of 28 August 2018; - Instructs the CEO to commence processes requesting the Department of Planning, Lands and Heritage to reclassify Lot 590 May Holman Drive, Bassendean, from 'Public Recreation' to 'Community Purpose', and that the vesting order be amended; - 4.
-Agrees the project is financially viable at the May Holman Drive, Bassendean, site based on the quotes received, and approves progressing to the next phases of planning, and construction; - 5.
-Conducts a workshop with the Bassendean Men's Shed Association (Inc) to consider the terms of a revised Lease Agreement; and - 5.
+- Selects the Option 3 site configuration as outlined in this report, based on the information provided and the preferences of the Men's Shed group; - 2.
+Receives the draft iteration of the Bassendean Men's Shed Business Plan provided and attached to the Ordinary Council Agenda of 28 August 2018; - Instructs the CEO to commence processes requesting the Department of Planning, Lands and Heritage reclassify Lot 590 May Holman Drive from 'Public Recreation' to 'Community Purpose', and that the vesting order be amended; - 4.
+Agrees the project is financially viable at the May Holman Drive site based on the quotes received, and approves progressing to the next phases of planning, and construction, including the development of a revised lease to inform the business plan; and - 5.
 Notifies the Bassendean Men's Shed Association (Inc.) and Lotterywest of any decisions made.

-10.9 Local Studies Collection Working Group Draft Term of Reference (COMDEV/LPIAC/2 - Renata Pietracatella, Manager Library and Information Services)
+6.8 Local Studies Collection Working Group Draft Term of Reference (COMDEV/LPIAC/2 - Renata Pietracatella, Manager Library and Information Services)